SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 * Contributions can be anything that improves the project while fulfilling the requirements outlined below.
 * As an inspiration here is a small and incomplete list of improvement areas: documentation, commenting complex code mechanics, refactoring (make code easier to read/improve clarity/make execution more efficient/improve maintainability/ease modification/improve structure), feature improvements, new features, easier accessibility, toolchain improvements, unit tests and many, many more.
 * For information on the decision making process for accepting Pull requests please see below and also see the [Governance](GOVERNANCE.md) documentation.
+* To keep the list manageable all Pull requests without author activity for longer than two weeks will be labelled "stale" and will be closed after another week.
+The author is welcome to submit a new PR for the same work at any time.

 ## Requirements